highlike

 Romance & The Landscape

-Romance & The Landscape by Justin Hodges disrupts the banality of the day to day by re-contextualizing images and objects and highlighting the intricacy of our relationship to our planet.
+Romance & The Landscape by Justin Hodges disrupts the banality of the day-to-day by re-contextualizing images and objects and highlighting the intricacy of our relationship to our planet.
 According to the artist, the natural world is a container of sorts for many things, both human and otherwise.
 With that, he encourages us to think about the routines and convenience of our interactions.

 RACHAEL CHAMPION